 Our named executive officers are subject to equity ownership guidelines.
 In keeping with our overall compensation philosophy, we believe that the equity ownership levels that they are required to maintain are high enough to assure our shareholders of our executives' commitment to long-term value creation.
-Under our guidelines, our named executive officers are required to maintain a level of our equity with a value equal to a multiple of salary as follows:
+Under our guidelines, our named executive officers are required to maintain a level of our equity with a value equal to a multiple of salary as follows vested "in-the-money" options.
+A named executive officer is not required to purchase shares in the open market in order to satisfy his ownership requirements and is prohibited from selling any of the equity granted to him, other than automatic dispositions for tax withholding, until ownership requirements are satisfied.

-- · 7.5 times actual salary for our Chief Executive Officer; and - 4.5 times target salary by grade for our other named executive officers.
+- 7.5 times actual salary for our Chief Executive Officer; and - 4.5 times target salary by grade for our other named executive officers.